 14.6 Two separate designations are applied for the purposes of mineral safeguarding, the Mineral Safeguarding Area (MSA) and the Minerals Consultation Area (MCA).
 The MSA identifies the mineral resource identified by the Mineral Planning Authority as worthy of safeguarding.
-The MCA identifies the area within Dorset County Council where the district and borough authorities are required to consult the Mineral Planning Authority over non-minerals development.
-Both the MSA and the MCA will be identified on the Minerals and Waste Development Framework Submission Policies Map and reflected on Local Development Framework Adopted Policies Maps.
+The MCA identifies the area within Dorset County where the district and borough authorities are required to consult the Mineral Planning Authority over non-minerals development.
+Both the MSA and the MCA are identified on the Policies Map of this Plan (see Appendix 3) and will be reflected on Local Development Framework Adopted Policies Maps.

 14.7 The minerals safeguarding approach does not seek to predict how much mineral is likely to be needed over the plan period but safeguards the viable mineral resource.
 Viability will change over time - with increasing scarcity, resources that are currently considered non-viable will become increasingly viable.
-However, the Minerals Strategy does not safeguard the entire mineral resource - the best current estimate of viable resources is safeguarded for future assessment and possibly use.
+However, the Minerals Strategy does not safeguard the entire mineral resource - the best current estimate of viable resources is safeguarded for future assessment and possible use.